jmcamachor1/WIDISBOT/README.md

 - WIDISBOT is intended for academic research purposes only, excluding commercial use.

-- It can utilize tweets extracted through both Twitter API v1.1 and Twitter API V2, with various access options available (Basic, Pro, Enterprise, Academic).
+- WIDISBOT can utilize tweets extracted through both Twitter API v1.1 and Twitter API V2, with various access options available (Basic, Pro, Enterprise, Academic).
 The application is subject to Twitter's rate limits and policy.

 - Any modifications to the functionality of the Twitter API may impact the capabilities of WIDISBOT.